 There are many foods that can make an overactive bladder worse.
 Diuretics—that is, foods and beverages that promote urination—can be lowered or eliminated to calm an overactive bladder.
 These foods include alcohol and caffeine.

-If you’ve been keeping a bladder journal, you can also track which foods make your overactive bladder symptoms worse and which foods help you regain control.
+If you’ve been keeping a bladder journal, you can track which foods make your symptoms worse and which foods help you regain control.

 Speaking of gaining control, exercise is a great way to build up bladder strength…

 Your pelvic muscles help you control urination.
 Exercising your pelvic muscles can therefore help you have more control over your bladder.